In this article:

 Variations in core body temperatures are observed throughout the day.
 Temperature readings of 37°C (98.6°F) to 37.2°C (98.9°F) in the morning and 37.7°C (99.9°F) throughout the day are considered normal.

-In infants, core temperature during the night may be as low as 36°C and can elevate to 37.8°C throughout the day, particularly after feeding.
+In infants, the core temperature during the night may be as low as 36°C and can elevate to 37.8°C throughout the day, particularly after feeding.

 Major Causes of Fever in Children